 The Planning within the EYFS follows the Mawnan School Curriculum.
 We have ensured that learning builds on prior learning and provides a cohesive journey throughout the school.
 EYFS starts that journey and is based on assumed prior learning so topics and themes are carefully selected to reflect our surroundings and interests.
 The Curriculum is mapped throughout the school and the EYFS KS1 Cross Curricular Curriculum plan then links to KS2 road maps of learning.
-Each half term is then mapped to form a "chapter" although children's interests and fascinations are incorporated in the weekly and day to day planning.
+Each half term is then mapped to form a "expedition" although children's interests and fascinations are incorporated in the weekly and day to day planning.
 Wherever possible children then help to plan the topic's learning by "adding possible lines of discovery", this is then shared in a floor book that the children contribute to and review.
 Daily incidental planning occurs often on an individual basis where the EYFS team responds spontaneously and directly to a child's interest or need.

 We make regular and ongoing assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
-Assessment in the EYFS generally takes the form of short observations with photographs or videos and are made by the teacher, teaching assistants and other adults as appropriate.
-Assessments take the form of incidental observations recorded and shared with parents via Tapestry.
-Observations from home contributed by parents via Tapestry, collections of Child Initiated writing and evidence which form the basis of a hard copy of the children's learning Journals and daily assessment of writing progress which are assessed using 2 stars and a wish, these are always marked with the child and often with the child contributing a wish.
-Floor books provide a great opportunity for topic based assessment and learning, listening to reading/ phonics while working in partnership with parents provide us with ongoing assessment into progress in this area.
+Assessment in the EYFS generally takes the form of short observations with photographs or videos which are made by the teacher, teaching assistants and other adults as appropriate.
+Assessments take the form of:

+- Incidental observations recorded and shared with parents via Tapestry - Observations from home contributed by parents via Tapestry - Collections of Child-Initiated writing and evidence which form the basis of a hard copy of the children's learning Journals - Assessment of writing progress in books which are assessed using 2 stars and a wish- these are always marked with the child and often with the child contributing a wish.

-During periods where the class is home learning, parents provide evidence of their child's learning for the EYFS team to assess, feedback next steps and cheer the family on.
+- Floor books provide a great opportunity for topic/curriculum based assessment and learning and record class discussions - Listening to reading/phonics while working in partnership with parents provide us with ongoing assessment into progress in this area. - During periods when the class is home learning, parents provide evidence of their child's learning for the EYFS team to assess, feedback next steps and cheer the family on.